gmac/professional-javascript/04_regex/intro_to_regex.md

 ## Why are Regular Expressions awesome?

-Regular Expressions allow for an unprecidented level of text recognition and manipulation that would be extremely difficult or virtually impossible to achieve with literal sequence matching alone.
-Regex are particularily useful in the realm of computer science, where programs frequently need to recognize and reformat specially-formatted text strings.
+Regular Expressions allow for an unprecidented level of text manipulation that would be extremely difficult (or virtually impossible) to achieve with literal sequences alone.
+Regexs are particularily useful in the realm of programming, where we frequently need to read specially-formatted text strings as data.

-**Get the header tag content:**
+**Find the text of the header tag:**
 ```html
 <div id="widget">
   <h1 class="tricky">Get this headline text!</h1>